 Sometimes, bending a little can mean throwing a lot.

-If biomechanics reveals anything, it’s that mastery in judo is never just about strength or size.
-It’s about how well you harness physics.
+If science reveals anything, it’s that judo isn’t about size or brute strength.
+It’s about hacking gravity.

 Question: Why is plantar flexion (pointing the toes) important during the leg sweep phase of Osoto-Gari?